 If producing photos with outstanding quality is your priority or you’re looking to upgrade from your smartphone camera or point and shoot, a DSLR camera will be perfect.
 Student vloggers and filmmaking students must get a DSLR with high-quality video recording capabilities.

-I found this post, DSLR for dummies, very useful when I bought my first DSLR.
+I found this book, DSLR for dummies, very useful when I bought my first DSLR.

 3. Point and Shoot